Fusion of deterministically generated photonic graph states

 have been generated, each consisting of one atom and three photons.
 Here $\ket{\pm}=(\ket{0} \pm \ket{1})/\sqrt{2}$.
 Note that two of the photons in the above expression have experienced a Hadamard rotation, which in the experiment is absorbed into the setting of the measurement basis.
-This as well as a $\pi/2$ pulse on the atomic qubit has the effect that the respective qubit is `pushed out' from the graph, thus forming a so-called `leaf' qubit (see, e.g. \cite{Hilaire2023}).
+This as well as a $\pi/2$ pulse on the atomic qubit has the effect that the respective qubit is `pushed out' from the graph, thus forming a so-called `leaf' qubit (see, e.g. Ref.\ \cite{Hilaire2023}).

-The second term in \Eq \ref{eq:GHZ} above carries a phase factor $\phi(t_0)$ which arises from the free evolution of the atomic qubit.
-It depends on the timing of the $\pi/2$ pulse given by the parameter $t_0$. \Fig\ref{fig:treestate}b displays the parity of each of the GHZ states and the oscillating behavior as a function of $t_0$.
-We show that by adjusting $t_0$ and the temporal photon separation $T$ we can actively tune this phase to be $0$ and $\pi$ for the two branches, respectively.
+The second term in \Eq \ref{eq:GHZ} above carries a phase factor $\phi_{1,2}(t_0)$ which arises from the free evolution of atoms 1 and 2, as denoted by the subscript.
+We write $\phi_1(t_0) = 2\omega_L t_0$ and $\phi_2(t_0) = 2\omega_L(t_0-T)$ as functions of the $\pi/2$ pulse timing given by $t_0$, where $\phi_2(t_0)$ contains the photon separation $T$ as an additional parameter. \Fig\ref{fig:treestate}b displays the parity of each of the GHZ states and the oscillating behaviour as a function of $t_0$.
+We show that by adjusting $t_0$ and $T$ we can actively tune this phase to be $0$ and $\pi$ for the two branches, respectively.

 In the next step the two branches are fused into a tree graph.
 To do so, we apply a global vSTIRAP control pulse leading to the simultaneous emission of two photons which are detected in the $R/L$ basis.
-As before, the protocol succeeds if one photon is detected in each detector, i.e. in the $R$ and $L$ polarization states, respectively.
+As before, the protocol succeeds if one photon is detected in each detector, i.e. in the $R$ and $L$ polarisation states, respectively.
 This step can be thought of as a projection of the atomic qubits on the subspace $\{\ket{01}_S,\ket{10}_S\}$, given by the operator $\ket{01}_S\bra{01}_S+\ket{10}_S\bra{10}_S$.
 We then obtain the state

-which is an eigenstate to a set of stabilizers corresponding to a tree graph state of depth two, where the root qubit can be seen as redundantly encoded (\Fig\ref{fig:treestate}c).
-Due to the redundant encoding, we again use the modified stabilizers $S_1=-Z_1Z_2$ and $S_2=X_1X_2Z_3Z_6$ for the physical qubits of the root vertex.
+which is an eigenstate to a set of stabilisers corresponding to a tree graph state of depth two, where the root qubit can be seen as redundantly encoded (\Fig\ref{fig:treestate}c).
+Due to the redundant encoding, we again use the modified stabilisers $S_1=-Z_1Z_2$ and $S_2=X_1X_2Z_3Z_6$ for the physical qubits of the root vertex.
+If necessary, the atoms can be disentangled from the photonic state by performing an atom-to-photon state transfer \cite{Thomas2022}.
+In certain cases, however, the protocol may require the emitters to be part of the graph.
+An example is the one-way quantum repeater \cite{Borregaard2020}, where an emitter forms the root qubit of a tree graph.